GT-AcerZhang/paddle-webhook-verification/README.md

 <!-- Description -->
 <h4 align="center">
-  Verifies the signature of webhook requests from [Paddle](https://paddle.com/).
+  Verifies the signature of webhook requests from <a href="https://paddle.com">Paddle</a>.
 </h4>
 <p align="center">
-  This is the example code from [the Paddle documentation](https://paddle.com/docs/reference-verifying-webhooks/), but cleaned up with types & tests.
+  This is the example code from <a href="https://paddle.com/docs/reference-verifying-webhooks/">the Paddle documentation</a>, but cleaned up with types & tests.
 </p>

 <!-- Badges -->